The-Silverwood-Institute/Recibase/Readme.md

 2. Recibase spins up [an recipe API][recipe-api]
 3. [The frontend][frontend] lets you browse recipes by name, ingredient and more

-There is also a separate [GitHub pages site](https://github.com/The-Silverwood-Institute/Recipe-Images/) to host images of the cooked recipes.
+There is also a separate [GitHub pages site][recipe-images] to host images of the cooked recipes and a [Meal Chooser][meal-chooser] for filtering a complete list of everything we cook.

 ## Roadmap